LeanneTN/CoV-DTI/README.md

 # Requirements
+## Hardware Requirements
+Our code requires GPU to faciliate the neural network training.
+The GPU we used to train the model is Nvidia GeForce GTX 1080 Ti.

+## Software Requirements
 Our code is tested on Ubuntu 16.04.6 LTS with the following software dependencies:
 * Python 2.7
 * Tensorflow (tested on version 1.5.0)